lexi-the-cute/catgirl-engine/CODE_OF_CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

-This Code of Conduct also applies to users and distributors of this software.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be